 Are You Eligible for a Second PPP Loan in 2021?

-A new COVID-19 relief bill was signed into law on December 27, 2020.
+Will you be getting another PPP Loan in 2021?
+Well, a new COVID-19 relief bill was signed into law on December 27, 2020.
 With this bill, Congress has allocated $284 billion to new PPP loans and, for the first time, allows for second draw loans to current PPP borrowers who qualify.

 The new PPP application has not yet been released and the program has not yet reopened, but we want to pass along the details that we have at this point.

-A Two-Phased Approach
+A Two-Phased Approach For PPP Loans

 To best serve loyal customers of Vast Bank, we will accept applications in two phases.
 Ultimately, we anticipate being able to service all applications.